erawls-neuro/NeuroFreq_public/docs/utilities/index.rst

 utilities
 =========

 The NeuroFreq Toolbox includes several high-level utilities for interacting with data.
-These include utilities for preparing data, conducting TF transformation, averaging and optionally baseline correcting data, and resampling TF data.
+These include utilities for preparing data, conducting TF transformation, averaging and optionally baseline correcting data, resampling TF data, and aggregating single subject TF into a multi-subject set.

 .. toctree::
    :maxdepth: 2